Single (1 person)

 Once our clients have approved their documents an appointment is made for the documents to be signed, this second appointment usually takes approximately 15 minutes.

 All Wills need to be witnessed by two persons.
-Susan is usually one witness and she will bring a second witness with her to this appointment.
+Susan is usually one witness and you will need to make arrangements for a second witness to be present at your signing appointment (such as a friend or neighbour).

 Once the documents have been signed, copies are made, and the original documents are either placed in our safe (free of charge) or forwarded to our clients via mail.
 If clients wish to receive their original documents via registered post an additional postage fee will be charged.